-- Ensure all surfaces are free of dust, oils and contaminants. - If the resin is used in thin layers (1-2mm), then don't seal but pop air bubbles with a propane torch. - Non-porous surfaces such as tiles and glass do not need priming or sealing. - Porous surfaces (such as wood and cement) must be sealed to prevent air bubbles being released from the surface when resin is applied.
-This can be done by applying an initial thin layer of Counter Top & Shallow Casting Resin.
-Mix only enough resin to create this thin film which should be about 1mm thick.
-Wait 24 to 48 hours for this thin layer to cure and become hard. - You can also prime to remove air from porous surfaces with a water-based paint.
-Never use an oil-based paint under resins. - Apply wax to all surfaces that you require the cured resin to release from.
+- Ensure all surfaces are free of dust, oils and contaminants. - Non-porous surfaces such as tiles and glass do not need priming.

+- Porous surfaces (such as wood and cement) must be priming to prevent air bubbles being released from the surface when resin is applied.
+Priming can be done by applying an initial thin layer of Counter Top & Shallow Casting Resin.
+Mix only sufficient resin to create this thin film which should be about 1.5mm thick.
+Wait 24 to 48 hours for this thin layer to cure and become hard. - You can also prime to remove air from porous surfaces with a water based paint.
+Never use an oil based paint under resins. - Apply wax to all surfaces that you require the cured resin to release from.
+See section above "Protecting Surfaces".